 Everything is in disarray, and it doesn’t feel good.
 It feels great.
 As discombobulating and uncomfortable as it is to have everything in my house out of order, I’m excited about it all coming together in the end.

 This house was my grandparents and was built in 1971.
 While I am thankful for it, it was really ugly.
 I’m certain that at the time it was built, avocado green, harvest gold and orange seemed like a winning combination.
 I’m also sure the dark, wood paneling covering the entire living room, kitchen and part of the bathrooms was also very much in style then, and so were orange polyester bell bottoms.
 Some trends just need to die.
 It was time to make some changes.
-It was time to tear some shit up and replace it.

 While I had a vague idea of what I wanted to see this house transformed into, he showed me a picture a few months ago from a photo on Houzz.
 Actually, first he asked me, “What would you think about painting your fireplace brick black?”

 “Black?
 Well I had planned on painting it white, but what’s your idea?”
 The truth is, I really thought it was a terrible idea and there was zero chance that was happening.